elastic/search-ui/packages/react-search-ui/README.md

 Ex.
 Customizing the `PagingInfo` Component.

 First off, look up the default view from the [Components](#componentpaginginfo) section, for the `PagingInfo` Components.
-You'll find that the corresponding view is the [PagingInfo](../react-search-ui-views/src/PagingInfo.js).
+You'll find that the corresponding view is [PagingInfo](../react-search-ui-views/src/PagingInfo.js).
 (See how the naming matches up?).

 After viewing that Component's source, you'll see it accepts 4 props: